Blue French Bulldog: Facts, Breed Information & Health Issues

 It’s important to note that not all blue Frenchies will develop CDA, but if they do, It is relatively easy to manage with the help of a vet.

 If you observe any concerning signs in your Frenchie, consult with a veterinarian.
-In the meanwhile, to avoid health concerns in the future, be proactive about your dog’s well-being and exercise them regularly.
+In the meantime, to avoid health concerns in the future, be proactive about your dog’s well-being and exercise them regularly.

 Is the blue Frenchie recognized by the AKC?